ernestdolog/js-algorithms-cheatsheet/data-structures/trees/README.md

 # Tree
-A data structure consists Node-s in a `parent`/`child` relationship.
-A Node can only point to a child (only down).
+A non-linear data structure consists Node-s in a `parent`/`child` relationship. (it has root and child nodes) A Node can only point to a child (only down).
 If there is different directions in the data structure -> it is not a tree.

 Tree is a non-linear data structure.